Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 The work reported here includes:

-- validating the forward WCS mappings and inverse round-trip consistency of `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` (primary branch only) against Astropy
+- validating `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` (primary branch only) against Astropy, including inverse round-trip checks
-- validating the bounded native `HPC` sampling path against Astropy
+- validating the `HPC` sampling path against Astropy

 Main conclusions:

-- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including inverse round-trip consistency for the mappings tested here
+- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including the tested inverse mappings
 - JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and